 What is Authentication?

 Authentication is the process of certifying documents for use in non-Hague Convention countries.
-Unlike Apostillisation, Authentication is only the first step.
-After DIRCO authenticates the document, it must be further legalized by the embassy or consulate of the destination country.
+Authentication is merely an initial step, in contrast to apostillization.
+The document must be further legalised by the embassy or consulate in the destination country as soon as DIRCO authenticates it.

 When Do You Need Authentication?